 Water Discharge

 Discharge at both FG1 and FG3 was characterized by periods of low but perennial baseflow (FG1: 29-139 L/sec; FG3: 21-364 L/sec), punctuated by short, flashy hydrograph peaks (FG1: max 8,356 L/sec, FG3: max 13,071 L/sec) (Figure 6).
-Though Q data was unavailable for some periods, storm events appeared to be generally smaller, but more frequent in the October-April wet season.
+Though Q data was unavailable for some periods, storm events appeared to be generally smaller but more frequent in the October-April wet season.
 Storm events during the May-September dry season were less frequent but larger.
 The largest event in the three year study was observed in August 2014.